anisbet/pipe/Readme.md

                   Ie: '12345' -S'c0:0.2.4' => '135', -S'c0:0-2.4' => '1235', and -S'c0:2-' => '345'.
                   Note that you can reverse a string by reversing your selection like so:
                   '12345' -S'c0:4-0' => '54321', but -S'c0:0-4' => '1234'.
 Removal of characters
-                  from the end of data can be specified with syntax (n -m), where 'n' is a literal and represents the length of the data, and '-m' represents the number of characters to be trimmed from the end of the line, ie '12345' => -S'c0:0-(n -1)' = '1234'.
+                  from the end of data can be specified with syntax (n - m), where 'n' is a literal and represents the length of the data, and 'm' represents the number of characters to be trimmed from the end of the line, ie '12345' => -S'c0:0-(n -1)' = '1234'.
  -t{any|c0,c1,...cn}: Trim the specified columns of white space front and back.
  -T{HTML[:attributes]|WIKI[:attributes]|MD[:attributes]|CSV[:col1,col2,...,coln]}